Xetibo/ReSet-Doc/sections/result/application.typ

 audio, Bluetooth and wireless networks, and can be used by plugins in the future to keep the consistent design.

-In @reset_settings_box, the currently used box is shown in code.
+In @reset_settings_box, the currently used box is shown in the code.
-The box is technically empty, and just serves as a container for each functionality, similar to a custom div component used in web-development.
+The box is technically empty and just serves as a container for each functionality, similar to a custom div component used in web development.

 #figure(sourcecode(```rs
 // The container used for every functionality